muratk5n/thirdwave/en/README.md

 With Koh-i-Noor Camilla will be like "it took me over 30 years but I got here, I got jewels".
 Total gangsta.
-Imma get that crown with the mammoth rock on it.
+Imma get that crown with the mammoth rock on it...
 Hell yea

 ---